HEMCloud/home-energy-model-terraform/README.md

 4. In the Workspace to be controlled add two new variables:
    1. `TFC_AWS_PROVIDER_AUTH` = `true`, category env.
    2. `TFC_AWS_RUN_ROLE_ARN` = `<ROLE_ARN>`, category env.
-      - If 'MGT', use the role created manually in the MGT account.
+      - If 'MGT', use the role created manually above in the MGT account.
-      - If not, use the `TerraformAssume<ENV>Admin` created by Terraform in the MGT account.
-This is the role used to get an auth token from, while the role configured in each environment's `main.tf` provider block is the environment role used to make configuration changes in that account.
+      - If not, use the `TerraformAssume<ENV>Admin` created by the Terraform module in this repo.
+This is the role used to get an auth token from, while the `OrganizationAccountAccessRole` role configured in each environment's `main.tf` provider block is the role used to make configuration changes in that account.

 ## Terraform CLI access
 Authentication with HCP Terraform (Cloud) from the CLI has been configured using an API token, generated in their UI and saved in
 `.terraformrc` in my home directory.
 This allows plan and apply runs to be triggered from the terminal.

 ## Run Terraform from this repo
-1. Add a new Terraform IAM AssumeEnvAdmin role module instantiation, passing the newly created account's ID.
+1. Add a new Terraform IAM AssumeEnvAdmin role module instantiation, passing the variables needed.
 2. Terraform apply the 'MGT' workspace to apply the new IAM role and policy created.
 3. Add a new subdirectory to this repo.
 4. Add a `main.tf` with a `cloud` block targeting the workspace name created above.
 5. Add a `provider "aws"` block with an `assume_role` attribute.
 This should be the ARN of the default OrganizationAccountAccessRole created when the member account was added.
-Note, the `TFC_AWS_RUN_ROLE_ARN` is the MGT account role used to authenticate, while this `assume_role` is the admin role in the member account used to make infrastructure changes.
+Note, the `TFC_AWS_RUN_ROLE_ARN` is the `TerraformAssume<ENV>Admin` role used to authenticate in MGT, while this `assume_role` is the `OrganizationAccountAccessRole` role in the member account used to make infrastructure changes.
 6. Run `terraform init`.

 ## References